schizoid2k/Unity-GBC-Object-Pool/README.md

 3. Click the "Add Pool" button to add a new pool, a new empty pool will be created.
 5. For each pool, drag in a prefab, enter the number of items you wish to create in the pool, and the name of the pooled items.
 6. To delete a pool, click the associated delete button for the pool you wish to remove.
+7. To create a file containing your constants, click on the "Create Constants File" button.
+This will create a constants file for the current scene.
+8. In your code files, be sure to add the "using GBCObjectPooler" statement in order to call the appropriate functions.

 ## How It Works